Ajex-Joshy/React-JS/Topics/6.Theory-2/theory.md

 - **Imperative:** Telling a chef every single step to cook a meal: "Slice the tomato.
 Now, dice the onion.
 Now, put them in a pan with oil..."
 - **Declarative:** Giving the chef a recipe: "Make me a bruschetta."
 The chef knows how to do all the steps and figures out the best way to do them.

 mon - revision
 tue - review + ep - 15
-wed - ep - 16 + devTinder
+wed - redux + ep - 16 + devTinder
-thu - redux + zustand, devTinder
-fri - complete week 2 topics, devTinder sat - blog app,  devTinder sun - blog app, devTinder mon - ep -1 tue - ep-2
+thu - MobX+ zustand, devTinder fri - complete week 2 topics, devTinder sat - blog app, devTinder sun - blog app, devTinder mon - ep -1 +  docker tue - ep-2 + kafka
 wed - ep-3 revision
 thu - ep-4 review

-tue - ep-5 devTinder
+tue - ep-5
 wed - ep-6
 Thu - ep-7
 Fri - ep-8